GoogleCloudPlatform/community/tutorials/cloud-iot-gateways-rpi/index.md

 14. Find the local IP address of the gateway using `ifconfig` on  Mac/Linux or `ipconfig /all` on Windows.
 Copy this somewhere as you will need to add this IP address to `led-light.py` and `thermostat.py` later.

-[create-gateway]: ./images/create-gateway.png

 ## Raspberry Pi setup

 In this tutorial, you'll use a [Raspberry Pi][rpi] to manage the LED/temperature sensor.
 Devices will connect to the gateway device through [UDP sockets][udp-socket], which will connect to Cloud IoT Core via the [MQTT bridge][mqtt-bridge].
 A Raspberry Pi could theoretically connect directly to the cloud (since the Pi can connect to the internet), so using a Raspberry Pi for this part is purely for demonstration purposes.

 1. [Download Raspbian][raspbian-download] (the full image with Desktop and recommended software) and follow [the installation guide][raspbian-installation] to flash Raspbian onto your microSD card.
 2. Insert the microSD card with Raspbian into your Raspberry Pi.
-3. Attach a power source to the Raspberry Pi using the microUSB cable (e.g. to a laptop USB port).
+3. Attach a power source to the Raspberry Pi using the microUSB cable (e.g., to a laptop USB port).
 4. Connect your keyboard and mouse to the Raspberry Pi's USB ports.
 5. Connect the Raspberry Pi to a monitor through the HDMI port.
 6. Go through the default setup steps for Raspbian upon boot.